Akelarre

-Akelarre is the Basque term meaning Witches' Sabbath (the place where witches hold their meetings).
+Akelarre is a Basque term meaning Witches' Sabbath (a gathering of those practicing witchcraft).
 Akerra means male goat in the Basque language.
 Witches' sabbaths were envisioned as presided over by a goat.

 The word has been loaned to Castilian Spanish (which uses the spelling Aquelarre).
-It has been used in Castilian Spanish since the witch trials of the 17th century.
+It has been used in Castilian Spanish since the Basque witch trials of the 17th century.

-The word is most famous as the title of the witchcraft painting by Goya in the Museo del Prado, which depicts witches in the company of a huge male goat.
+The word is most famous as the title of the witchcraft painting by Francisco Goya in the Museo del Prado, which depicts witches in the company of a huge male goat.

 Etymology

 The most common etymology proposed is that meaning meadow (larre) of the male goat (aker "buck, billy goat").
 The Spanish Inquisition accused people of worshipping a black goat, related to the worship of Satan.
 An alternative explanation could be that it originally was alkelarre, alka being a local name for the herb Dactylis hispanica.
 In this case, the first etymology would have been a manipulation of the Inquisition, the fact being that the Basques did not know during the 1609-1612 persecution period or later what the "akelarre" referred to by the inquisitors meant.
 The word "aquelarre" is first attested in 1609 in a Spanish-language inquisitorial briefing, as synonym to junta diabólica, meaning 'diabolic assembly'.
 Basque terms, transcribed into Spanish texts often by monolingual Spanish-language copyists, were fraught with mistakes.

 Nevertheless, the black he-Goat or Akerbeltz is known in Basque mythology to be an attribute of goddess Mari and is found in a Roman-age slab as a votive dedication: Aherbelts Deo ("to the god Aherbelts") (see: Aquitanian language)..